Karl-Marx-Hof

-Karl-Marx-Hof (English: Karl Marx Court) is a Gemeindebau (English: municipal housing complex) in Vienna, situated in Heiligenstadt, a neighbourhood of the 19th district of Vienna, Döbling.
+Karl-Marx-Hof (/de/; lit.
+'Karl Marx Court') is a Gemeindebau in Vienna, situated in Heiligenstadt, a neighbourhood of the 19th district of Vienna, Döbling.

 At 1100 m in length and spanning four tram stops, Karl-Marx-Hof is one of the longest single residential buildings in the world.

 Development

 Karl-Marx-Hof was built on land that, until the 12th century, had been under the waters of the Danube, deep enough for ships to travel over the area.

 By 1750, all that remained was a pool of water, which was drained on the order of Holy Roman Emperor Joseph II.
 Gardens were then built in the area, but these were removed by the Vienna city council, then under the "Red Vienna" period of control by the Social Democratic Party of Austria to make room for the erection of Karl-Marx-Hof, financed by a special tax named after councillor Hugo Breitner, commissioning locally and internationally renowned architects.

 Karl-Marx-Hof was built between 1927 and 1930 by city planner Karl Ehn, a follower of Otto Wagner.
 It held 1,382 apartments (with a size of 30–60 m^{2} each).
 Only 18.5% of the 156,000 m^{2}-large area was built up, with the rest of the area developed into play areas and gardens.
 Designed for a population of about 5,000, the premises include many amenities, including laundromats, baths, kindergartens, a library, doctor's offices, and business offices.